 - Withdrawal of the covered student from an academic program due to illness or injury.

-- Withdrawal of the covered student from an academic program due to emotional, mental or nervous disorder (Two-day hospitalization required).
+- Withdrawal of the covered student from an academic program due to emotional, mental or nervous disorder (a hospitalization stay of at least 24 hours, within 30 days of the date of withdrawal, is required.
+In some states, this requirement may be modified to a 2-day hospitalization).

 - Death of the covered student during the dates of coverage.